operativeit/nova-signature/README.md

 ## Usage

-In your nova resource make the field `EomPlus\NovaSignature\NovaSignature`.
+In your nova resource make the field `EomPlus\NovaSignature\Signature`.
 This field fits perfectly with a `TEXT` column as it store data in base64 format and can be used both for resources and actions.

 ```php